 I was never one of those moms who grieved their kids growing up.
 I thought it was great.

 I didn’t want them to be babies forever.
 Or to be toddling around the house indefinitely.
 I didn’t want to stand on the sidelines of wet soccer fields with a cold cup of coffee watching confused kids kick the ball to each other on Saturday mornings that seemed to last for months.
 I liked being the mother of little kids but only because of its impermanence.
+Its fleetingness was part of its immense charm.

-I love that my kids are grown up.
+But now, I love that my kids are grown up.
 And I say that without the least bit of angst.

 I remember all that and am glad for that time.
 But I don’t miss it.